dshxh-23/dshxh-23/README.md

 ## About Me 🙋‍♂️
 I’m a Computer Science and Engineering (CSE) student at **SRM University, Kattankulathur**, pursuing a specialization in **Artificial Intelligence and Machine Learning** (AIML).
 I'll be graduating with B.Tech degree in 2028.

 I enjoy programming, exploring the latest technology, building projects, and solving real-world problems through code.
-I’m also fascinated by theoretical physics, with a particular interest in the strange and mind-bending world of quantum physics 🧠.
-I'm a cricket enthusiast and have a special place in my heart for Test cricket 🏏.
-In my downtime, I unwind with sitcoms like Friends (my favorite!) and enjoy gripping US crime/drama series.
-I'm also a big fan of GoT! 🎬
+I love reading about theoritical physics, more specifically, about quantum mechanics.
+I'm a cricket enthusiast with a special place in my heart for Test cricket.
+I also love binge-watching sitcoms or sometimes, US crime/drama series.

 ---
 ## Let's Get Technical 👨‍💻